kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 The following metrics could be useful, but are likely not practical due to cardinality issues or complexity of the implementation:
 - The latency for a single apiserver to update it's encoding version after start-up
-- The latency for all apiservers to reach a consensus on the agreed encoding version for a storage version
+- The latency for all apiservers to reach a consensus on the agreed encoding version for a storage version.
+  It is unclear at this point if such a metric is necessary, so we will use the beta phase of this change to see this is actually needed or if we just need to have the independent API servers properly reflect their status.

 ### Dependencies